1995parham/saf/README.md

           Active Interest: Active using Queue Group saf
 ```

+Please note that we are using the [Push consumer](https://natsbyexample.com/examples/jetstream/push-consumer/go) here.

 ## Up and Running

 Everything you need to test the project and gather some results are available